The urgent need to conserve land in the Greater Houston area is real.

 KPC has distinguished itself as a leader in local land protection and now protects more than 20,000 acres in Harris, Waller, and Fort Bend counties, making KPC the largest private land trust, by acreage, in southeast Texas.
 These lands are located in the middle of the Central Flyway and boast more than 300 resident and migratory bird species; 110 species of mammals, amphibians, and reptiles; 600 species of wildflowers and grasses, and thousands of terrestrial insects and aquatic invertebrate species.
 The Katy Prairie has been designated a Global Important Bird Area by National Audubon – one of only 17 sites in Texas – due in large part to the incredible habitat available to upland species in decline on the prairie.

 The Katy Prairie Preserve serves our community by keeping land in agriculture for local farmers and ranchers, affording a place for families to have nature-based adventures, and providing one of the last strongholds for wildlife in the region.
 KPC’s innovative approach to land protection and its ground-breaking community-based conservation programs have earned it local, statewide, and national awards.
-KPC is seen as a conservation leader with statewide influence.
+KPC is seen as a conservation leader with statewide influence and is committed to protecting prairie for people and wildlife.